Harold Moody (athlete): Biography

-Moody joined the South London Harriers in 1946 and quickly made his mark, earning his first international honours for GB v France when he won the Shot before taking part in the Olympics in 1948 and the British Empire Games.
-Moody emigrated to New Zealand where he joined the Lynndale AA & HC where he continued to compete for several years, winning the NZ Shot in 1952/53 and Discus in 1953.
+On route to Auckland on the ship Tamaroa, Moody acted as the medical officer to the British party and after the Games Moody decided that he wanted to emigrate to New Zealand.
+He duly emigrated and joined the Lynndale AA & HC, where he continued to compete for several years, winning the NZ Shot in 1952/53 and Discus in 1953.